How to Create a Frequency Table by Group in R?

 8 B C

-Suppose we’d like to create a frequency table that shows the frequency of each position, grouped by team.
+Our objective is to create a frequency table that shows the count of each unique position, categorized by the corresponding team.

 library(dplyr)